January 23, 2018

 Today, the Fund’s Board consists of nine family members along with two outside directors and meets two times a year.
 The focus continues to be on Galveston Island with 95% of grant funds being distributed here.
 The Fund addresses needs in the five broad areas of human services, health, education, arts, and community development including environmental issues and historic preservation.
 For years the Fund has had a program related investment (PRI) program in place, which provides below market rate loans to non-profits for charitable activities.

 In 2010 a small set aside for “green projects” was established; the funds are used for pilot recycling and energy saving projects.
 And in 2012 a vocational technical scholarship program was started, in memory of Cecile Kempner, at Galveston College to enhance the educational and employment opportunities for vocational students.

-The Kempner Fund is seriously studying mission related investing.
-The Fund is investigating how it can use some of its corpus to effectively address needs in the Galveston community.
-In the months to come The Fund will be looking at opportunities to invest its funds so that they might further the Fund’s mission and at the same time help projects in Galveston that might not otherwise be done while still returning a market rate income to the Fund.
+In 2015, The Kempner Fund began mission related investing, using some of its corpus to effectively address needs in the Galveston community.
+The Fund seeks opportunities to invest its funds so that they might further the Fund’s mission and at the same time help projects in Galveston that might not otherwise be done while still returning a market rate income to the Fund.
 Since 2009 the Fund has transitioned 53% of its investments to managers that practice socially responsible investing.